 The one-year time limit of ORS 18.160 is retained for paragraphs 71 B.(1)(a), (b), and (c).
 The time limit is neither necessary nor desirable for paragraphs (d) and (e).
 The rule also requires that any motion be made in a reasonable time, which would be the same as the existing due diligence requirement in Oregon.
 This would not apply to ground 71 B.(1)(d).
 The most important change in the time limits is the reference to "filing," instead of granting the motion.
-Compliance with the time limit should depend upon the diligence of the moving party and not the court.
+Compliance with the time limit should depend upon the diligence of the moving party and not upon the court.

-The provisions relating to service of the motion are not in the federal rule and were drafted to conform to Herrick v.
-Wallace, supra, at 526.
+The provisions relating to service of the motion are not in the federal rule and were drafted to conform to $\frac{\text{Herrick } v}{\text{Mallace}}$, supra, at 526.

 Under Oregon case law, during the pendency of an appeal the trial judge could not vacate a judgment for the reasons covered in section 71 B. Caveny v.
 Asheim, supra.
-Since there is a one-year time limit upon filing the motion, it should be possible to file such a motion to await disposition of the appeal; this is provided by subsection 71 B.(2).
+Since there may be a one-year time limitation for filing the motion, it should be possible to file such a motion in the trial court during the one-year period to await disposition of the appeal; this is provided by subsection 71 B.(2).
 Since the motion might affect the appellate court's consideration of the case, the rule requires notice and leave from the appellate court.
 After the termination of the appeal there is no reason to require permission of the appellate court.
 See Nessley v.
 Ladd, 30 Or.
 564, 48 P. 420 (1897).